Raymond Leo Burke: Views on the Mass

-In a July 2007 apostolic letter, Summorum Pontificum, Pope Benedict XVI authorized wider use of the Traditional Latin Mass, which had largely fallen out of use with the reforms of the Second Vatican Council and the introduction of the Mass of Paul VI, or Novus Ordo.
+In a July 2007 apostolic letter, Summorum Pontificum, Pope Benedict XVI authorized wider use of the Tridentine Mass, or Traditional Latin Mass, which had largely fallen out of use with the reforms of the Second Vatican Council and the introduction of the Mass of Paul VI, or Novus Ordo.
+The Novus Ordo contains more simplified rituals than the Tridentine Mass, and unlike the Tridentine Mass, is typically said in the vernacular and with the priest facing the congregation, while the Tridentine Mass is offered in Latin.
 Restoration of all or some parts of the traditional Mass have been supported by Burke as part of a "reform of the reform", modifying what he sees as deficiencies in the implementation of the newer Mass of Paul VI.
 In 2012, Burke said the following regarding the liturgical changes that took place after the council:

 There was a stripping away, a changing of the form of the rite that in my judgment was too much.
 You can't take a living reality, the worship of God as God has desired that we worship him, and tamper with it without doing violence and without in some way damaging the faith life of the people.

 In 2017, Burke referred to Summorum Pontificum as "the most splendid contribution of the pontificate of Pope Benedict XVI".
 Over the years, Burke has frequently offered the traditional form of the Mass, including regularly celebrating ordinations for the ICKSP and the Priestly Fraternity of Saint Peter, both traditionalist groups whose priests offer only the older form of the Mass.

 In March 2011, Burke said that too many priests and bishops treat violations of liturgical norms as something that is unimportant, when they are actually "serious abuses" that damage the faith of Catholics.
 He criticized a perceived lack of reverence in the way the modern liturgy is sometimes conducted, stating "If we err by thinking we are the center of the liturgy, the Mass will lead to a loss of faith."
 At the same time, Burke is known to wear lavish regalia and "is one of the few cardinals who dons cappa magnas, the long trains of watered silk that can look like scarlet lava flowing down from his throne" as well as "velvet gloves and extravagant brocades".